-We are exposed to credit losses primarily through our sales of refined petroleum products, crude oil, NGL and natural gas.
+We are exposed to credit losses primarily through our sales of refined petroleum products, renewable fuels, renewable feedstocks, crude oil, and NGL and natural gas.
 We assess each counterparty's ability to pay for the products we sell by conducting a credit review.
 The credit review considers our expected billing exposure and timing for payment and the counterparty's established credit rating or our assessment of the counterparty's creditworthiness based on our analysis of their financial statements when a credit rating is not available.
 We also consider contract terms and conditions, country and political risk, and business strategy in our evaluation.
 A credit limit is established for each counterparty based on the outcome of this review.
 We may require collateralized asset support or a prepayment to mitigate credit risk.